Best internet plans for gaming in Australia: supercharge your online play

 Best NBN plan for gamers who want more speed

 As mentioned earlier, you get five free Speed Boost days each month, which temporarily boosts your speed up to the NBN 1000 speed tier.
-Superloop only advertises 500Mbps downloads during the evening on this tier.
 Any unused days rollover into a Boost Bank, up to a maximum of 30 days.

 Best gaming NBN plan if money is no object

-If you take your gaming super seriously and you’re prepared to pay top dollar for the fastest possible NBN connection, then only an NBN 1000 (aka Gigabit or ‘Ultrafast’) plan will do.
-While no NBN provider currently advertises the maximum 1Gbps download speeds this tier can theoretically deliver, many do offer in excess of 500Mbps, even during the busier evening hours.
+If you take your gaming super seriously and you’re prepared to pay top dollar for the fastest possible NBN connection, then only an NBN 1000 (aka a Gigafast or ‘Ultrafast’) plan will do.
+While no NBN provider currently advertises the maximum 1Gbps download speeds this tier theoretically delivers, many do offer in excess of 500Mbps, even during the busier evening hours.

-A faster download speed doesn’t necessarily mean decreased latency, but an Ultrafast plan can certainly help to supercharge your game downloads and should ensure that there’s less interference to games from other household internet users.
+A faster download speed doesn’t necessarily mean decreased latency, but an Ultrafast plan can help supercharge your game downloads and ensure that there’s less interference to games from other household internet users.

 If money really is no object and you want the absolute fastest consumer NBN connection available right now in Australia, then you have to sign with Telstra.
-Telstra’s NBN 1000 plan will set you back AU$2,160 over the course of 12 months, making it a far more expensive option compared to other ISPs at this speed.
-The average monthly cost of an NBN 1000 plan is AU$145.40, and the average 12 month cost is AU$1,652.54, making Telstra’s plan some AU$500 more expensive.
+Telstra’s NBN 1000 plan will set you back AU$1,800 over 12 months, making it a far more expensive option compared to other ISPs at this speed.
+The average monthly cost of an NBN 1000 plan is AU$120.26, making Telstra’s plan AU$30 more expensive.

 Best NBN alternatives for gaming

-So what are your options if you can’t access a fixed-line NBN connection, or you only have access to a fibre-to-the-node (FTTN) connection that limits your download speeds to an absolute maximum of 100Mbps and is susceptible to increased latency?
-There may still be a viable NBN alternative that will allow you to access more gamer-friendly broadband.
+If your premises can't be connected to the NBN via fixed-line connection — or you only have access to a fibre-to-the-node (FTTN) connection that limits your download speeds to an absolute maximum of 100Mbps and is susceptible to increased latency — you do still have options to get yourself online.

 5G home internet for gaming

 5G home internet plans use, you guessed it, 5G mobile signals.
 5G has the potential to offer crazy fast internet speeds up to 1,000Mbps.
-Currently, however, the fastest claimed typical evening speed of a 5G home internet plan is that of Telstra, with a figure of 378Mbps.
-Lightning fast speeds can only be achieved by people who live in areas with exceptional 5G coverage, however.
-And, just because your area has 5G phone coverage doesn’t mean it will have home-internet coverage too
+Currently, however, the fastest claimed typical evening speed of a 5G home internet plan is Telstra, with a figure of 378Mbps.
+Unfortunately, lightning fast speeds can only be achieved by households in areas with exceptional 5G coverage, and just because your area has 5G phone coverage doesn’t mean it will have home-internet coverage too.

 But, while this can be great for game downloads, as we know, latency is a key figure when it comes to real time online play.